MouseBiteLabs/Game-Boy-DMG-Color/DMGC-IPS-01/README.md

 - Removed start button from PB5 on ATTINY85, added pull-up resistor
 - Added 3.3V connection to programming header
 - Added option for larger tactile switch on start/select
+- Expanded pads for tactile switches for easier soldering

 ### v2.1